-The CEO is also part of the Board ESG/H&S Committee (aka Sustainability Committee).
+The CEO is also part of the Board Sustainability Committee.
 The other members of this Committee are the COO (details below), the VP Sustainability (details below), and three Board Members.
-The responsibility of the ESG/H&S Committee includes monitoring the performance of key climate change risks and opportunities that could impact Lundin Energy, on an ongoing basis, and provide updates to the Board on the same.
+The responsibility of the Sustainability Committee includes monitoring the performance of key climate change risks and opportunities that could impact Lundin Energy, on an ongoing basis, and provide updates to the Board on the same.
 This involves, among other tasks, reviewing climate change performance and emissions forecasts of Lundin Energy, changes to the external risk landscape, and discussing mitigation strategies such as responding to TCFD disclosures.
 The rationale for assigning these tasks to the Committee is to ensure that all climate change related risks and opportunities are elevated at Board level, enabling the selected Board members on the Committee to respond and approve strategies to mitigate risks and realize opportunities, as part of Lundin Energy's Decarbonisation Strategy.